HerndonE/SSMTP-Messenger/README.md

 ```console
 foo@bar:~$ nano test.txt
 ```
-In you file content, apply these changes
+In your file content, apply these changes
 ```shell
 Hello 1 2 3
 ```